obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Render text and solid blocks in a single pipeline
+    + Modify pipeline layout to support texture sampler
+    + Update texture descriptor to use the font atlas
+    + Write a draw letter function
 + Render a rectangle of some color
     + Write simple shaders
     + Make a pipeline